How to setup Language Corresponding Events

 Step 2: Create events for languages

-So in a similar way you would create a duplicate of the “Christmas Party” event and type in content in Japanese.
-And under Language for Event you would select L2 (As you classify L2 to be your Japanese while L1 is your English)
+So in a similar way, you would create a duplicate of the “Christmas Party” event and type in content in Japanese.
+And under Language for Event, you would select L2 (As you classify L2 to be your Japanese while L1 is your English)

 Step 3: Create Calendar

-Using eventON shortcode generator you can select the Language Variation and generate a shortcode with lang=”L2″ etc. This will create a calendar that will only show the events from that particular lang classification.
-(NOTE: lang variable in shortcode only does this when Language corresponding events enabled, otherwise it will show all the events)
+Using EventON shortcode generator you can select the Language Variation and generate a shortcode with lang=”L2″ etc. This will create a calendar that will only show the events from that particular lang classification.
+(NOTE: lang variable in shortcode only does this when Language corresponding events are enabled, otherwise it will show all the events)

-Another great aspect of this is, when you use lang=”L2″ etc in the shortcode it will also convert the rest of the calendar text content to corresponding language values set via eventon settings > language.
+Another great aspect of this is, that when you use lang=”L2″ etc in the shortcode it will also convert the rest of the calendar text content to corresponding language values set via eventon settings > language.